kasei/sparql11-protocolvalidator/README.md

 		CLEAR NAMED

+* Expect 4xx response.

+***

-* bad-update-non-utf8 - invoke update operation with direct POST, but with a non-UTF8 encoding
+*bad-update-non-utf8* - invoke update operation with direct POST, but with a non-UTF8 encoding

 		### (content body encoded in utf-16)
 		POST /sparql/ HTTP/1.1